sogelink-research/tree-segmentation/notes/Resources.md

 - [QGIS](https://qgis.org/en/site/), generic GIS viewer, good for checking any set of geographic data
 - [GDAL](https://gdal.org/), good for handling any type of vector or raster geo dataset (both CLI and python)
-- [PDAL](https://pdal.io/), good for handling pointcloud datasets, can be used for creating smalle subsets out of larger ones.
+- [PDAL](https://pdal.io/), good for handling pointcloud datasets, can be used for creating small subsets out of larger ones
 - [Cloud Compare](https://www.danielgm.net/cc/), powerful viewer for pointclouds